kwkimonline/SLIDE/README.md

 # SLIDE

 This is the official implementation of "SLIDE: A surrogate fairness constraint to ensure fairness consistency".
-This source codes can learn (group) fair classifier with any custom dataset.
+These source codes can learn (group) fair classifier with any custom dataset.

 ## Usage